 I opened an account and had a play with the platform.

-It was pretty obvious to me that it was the ease of use and speed at which you could get a store up and running was the core to it’s success.
+It was pretty obvious to me that the ease of use and speed at which you could get a store up and running was the core to its success.
 That’s no mean feat, as I’ve built WooCommerce and Magento stores that are quite tough to get to launch.
 With Shopify, you literally can have a store live in under 30 mins.
 There is an element of intuitive design that makes it child’s play.

 The founders deserve a lot credit, as I believe they really nailed a product that the market was crying out for.
-A dedicated ecommerce solution that anyone could master quickly.
+A dedicated eCommerce solution that anyone could master quickly.
 There was nothing on the market remotely close to what they deliver, and they keep delivering with every update.

 But I was more interested in the SEO potential of the platform, and could it actually rank?